REDS: Resource-Efficient Deep Subnetworks for Dynamic Resource Constraints: on Mobile and IoT

 The last two plots on the right show \reds performance on mobile and IoT devices.
 We observe a difference of three orders of magnitude in the inference times between the two categories. \dnn models perform best thanks to the more optimized algorithm and libraries for matrix-matrix multiplication~\citep{goto2008anatomy}.
 All models show a linear relationship between the percentage of MACs and inference time.
 This empirical evidence validates MACs as a robust predictor of model latency, extending its applicability to mobile devices.

-We also compare \reds to binary masks, where instead of slicing a model (\secref{sec:sample}) we select the number of units for each layer by applying a binary mask to the layers' inputs.
-Our tests on mobile devices in \figref{fig:mobile_size}, 3rd column of plots show a constant overhead of masking for each subnetwork.
 On Arduino Nano 33 BLE Sense, TFLMicro framework extended to support \reds yields 38$\pm$1$\mu$s model adaptation time for a 2-layer fully-connected network, while the model inference times for the same network with 25\% and 50\% of MACs are 2'131$\pm$27$\mu$s and 4'548$\pm$13$\mu$s respectively.
 This highlights the efficiency of permutation-based approach adopted by \reds.
-The energy consumption of \reds inference as measured with the Power Profiler Kit (PPK2) on Nordic nRF52840 for \dscnn varies between 20mJ and 61mJ, whereas switching takes $<$0.01mJ.
-Results for other architectures are in the extended abstract.
+The energy consumption of \reds inference as measured with the Power Profiler Kit (PPK2) on Nordic nRF52840 for \dscnn varies between 20mJ and 61mJ as shown in \tabref{tab:power_profiler_kit_benchmark}, whereas switching takes $<$0.01mJ.